 on an email in 12 months)

 Want another view on how to calculate list churn?
-See marketing consultant Linda Schumacher’s blog post about how she calculated her email list churn for the last few years.
+See marketing consultant Linda Schumacher’s blog post (Editor’s note: the blog post the author’s referring to has recently been taken down) about how she calculated her email list churn for the last few years.
 Schumacher used a different technique for calculating her list’s churn rate, but it’s a good technique, too.
 It also illustrates how there’s no one agreed-upon way to calculate list churn.
 The table below shows the results Schumacher got after she finished her calculations.

 How do I reduce my list’s churn rate?